-- 4.5.3.19 To utilize the Markham Heritage Estates subdivision or a similar development for the sole purpose of relocating and protecting significant built heritage resources that are determined by Council to be under serious threat of loss and cannot be retained on their original sites.
-Built heritage resources that are relocated to Markham Heritage Estates may be restored, enlarged or modified, and new or existing accessory buildings may be introduced, in accordance with established heritage conservation principles and practice and according to policies and guidelines adopted by Markham. - 4.5.3.20 To protect the built heritage resources within Markham Heritage Estates through the provision of a heritage conservation easement and designation under Part IV of the Ontario Heritage Act, in addition to any other legal agreements required by the municipality. - 4.5.3.21 That the Markham Heritage Estates subdivision be comprised of residential lots for single detached dwellings set in an environment capable of accommodating contemporary living within a framework of established heritage conservation principles and practices. - 4.5.3.22 To utilize policies and procedures developed specifically for Markham Heritage Estates to address such matters as the eligibility of buildings for relocation, the overall administration of the subdivision, the design of additions and new construction, the conservation and restoration of the built heritage resources, and appropriate landscape/streetscape treatments. - To require development within Markham Heritage Estates be subject to the site plan control provisions of the Planning Act.
+- 4.5.3.21 That the Markham Heritage Estates subdivision be comprised of residential lots for single detached dwellings set in an environment capable of accommodating contemporary living within a framework of established heritage conservation principles and practices. - 4.5.3.22 To utilize policies and procedures developed specifically for Markham Heritage Estates to address such matters as the eligibility of buildings for relocation, the overall administration of the subdivision, the design of additions and new construction, the conservation and restoration of the built heritage resources, and appropriate landscape/streetscape treatments. - 4.5.3.23 To require development within Markham Heritage Estates be subject to the site plan control provisions of the Planning Act.